timeprism/introduction/README.md

 The other units follow a spectrum from red to violet.

-So the first, we call '1' is red.
-The last, 'X' is violet.
+'1' is red and ten, written 'X' as in the Roman numeral, is violet.

 ![units](https://raw.githubusercontent.com/timeprism/introduction/main/unit%20colors.png)